+What makes Twin Lakes different than other CCRCs?

 Our residents come from diverse backgrounds, careers, and interests bringing a wealth of experiences and expertise to our community.
 As a resident stated, "One of the many things that attracted us to Twin Lakes was the diversity of backgrounds of residents and how well they blend."As residents, they choose to take advantage of the abundant opportunities to explore new ventures or continue previous passions which are broad and plentiful.
 Volunteerism is exceptionally strong at Twin Lakes.
 Our residents and staff contribute more than 16,000 hours each year in volunteer services to the broader communuity, and Twin Lakes won the North Carolina Award for Outstanding Volunteer Service from the Office of the Governor.

-+What is an admission fee?
++What is an entrance fee?

 +Is the admission fee refundable?